- Start date: Monday 13th September 2021

 BMC has been involved with the society programmes for many years.
 The qualifications are aimed at those people who not only wish to pursue a career in horticulture, but also for those leisure gardeners who wish to have their knowledge formally assessed.

-For more information about RHS courses at BMC, click here.
+For more information about RHS courses at SMB, click here.

 How to apply?